Review article template

 - • Review Articles should be written in the following order: title page, abstract, keywords, and main body (introduction, main text, and conclusion), acknowledgments (if necessary), references, tables, figure legends, and figures.
 There is no limit to the length of the main text as well as the number of references.

 - • Case Reports should be written in the following order: title page, abstract, keywords, main body (introduction, case report, and discussion), acknowledgments (if necessary), references, tables, figure legends, and figures.
 The total number of references is limited to 15.

 - • Images in Neurocritical Care should be written in the following order and should not include an abstract and keywords: title page, main body, acknowledgments (if necessary), references, figure legends, and figures.
 The main body can be written freely without any constraints but should be within 200 words.
 The total number of references is limited to 4.
 A maximum of four authors is permitted.

 - • The title page must include a title, the authors’ names and academic degrees (include ORCID*), affiliations, and corresponding authors’ names and contact information.
-In addition, a running title must be written in English within up to 50 characters including spaces.
+In addition, a running title must be written within up to 50 characters including spaces.
 The corresponding authors’ contact information must include a name, addresses, e-mails, telephone numbers, and fax numbers.

 * ORCID: We recommend that the open researcher and contributor ID (ORCID) of all authors be provided.
 To have an ORCID, authors should register in the ORCID website: http://orcid.org/.
 Registration is free to every researcher in the world.